Q. How long are sessions?

 • Relationship difficulties

 Q. How long does individual and couples counselling, psychotherapy, and group therapy last?

-A. I provide both short-term and open-ended sessions with individuals, couples, and therapeutic based group therapy; this is dependent on the presenting needs of the clients and the applied therapeutic approach used.
+I also provide open-ended sessions with individuals, couples, and therapeutic based group therapy; this is dependent on the presenting needs of the clients and the applied therapeutic approach used.
 I work with individuals, couples, and groups at their own pace with emphasis clients taking charge of their own treatment.
 In open-ended work this allows you to have the time and space to gradually develop insight into the root cause of your concerns.
 Therapy continues as long as you want, which can range from months to years.
 Alternatively short term individual, couples, group counselling or brief psychotherapy is a good step for people who do not want to make a long commitment but have a particular issue to work with such as a relationship difficulty.
 It is often used by people who have had counselling or psychotherapy in the past and want to return to a particular issue.
 For more information regarding group therapy please click here to go back to Group Therapy page.